top of page

 Léonce Ndikumana, Distinguished Professor of Economics

 An edited collection of 38 interviews bringing to life older voices of liberation and lost radical histories alongside newer initiatives, projects, and activists engaged in contemporary struggles to reshape Africa.
-Voices include Samir Amin, Issa Shivji, Hakim Adi, Guy Marius Sagna, Marjorie Mbilinyi, and Trevor Ngwane.
+Voices include Samir Amin, Issa Shivji, Hakim Adi, and Marjorie Mbilinyi.

 Writing